Member | Established: 1942 | Member since 1977

 SMO 6: Investigation and Discipline

-All EAAT members are subject to at least the Union of Chambers of Certified Public Accountants of Turkiye (TÜRMOB)’s enforcement system, which largely meets the SMO 6 benchmark.
+All EAAT members are subject to at least the Union of Chambers of Certified Public Accountants of Turkiye (TÜRMOB)’s enforcement system, which embodies the requirements of SMO 6 and in accordance with the Professional Law No: 3568 and Disciplinary Regulation.
 Its members might also be subject to sanctions by the KGK if they are auditors.

 EAAT has a Disciplinary Board for its members, comprising the EAAT President and three members.
-It mostly functions to apply any sanctions as handed down by TÜRMOB, which has the legal authority for I&D in Turkiye among professional accountants.
+It mostly functions to apply any sanctions as handed down by TÜRMOB, which has the legal authority for I&D in Turkiye among all professional accountants and is a robust system.
 EAAT’s Disciplinary Board is closely connected with TÜRMOB’s system whereby any disciplinary action taken by TÜRMOB will also be taken by the EAAT.

-As all EAAT members are subject to TURMOB’s system, EAAT advertises and promotes members’ participation in TURMOB workshops to raise member awareness of I&D procedures.
-Between 2011-2020, seven I&D workshops were offered to members.
+EAAT advertises and promotes members’ participation in TÜRMOB workshops to raise member awareness of I&D procedures.

 -